syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/SuggestionMode.md

 ![](images/endswith.png)

-* EndsWithCaseSensitive - It Display the suggestion based on the ending words with case sensitive in AutoComplete Control.
+* EndsWithCaseSensitive - It displays the suggestion based on the ending words with case sensitive in AutoComplete Control.

 {% highlight C# %}